luongngochuy1903/LiveCodeExecution---Edtronaut-test/README.md

 1. Validates the session is `ACTIVE` and has non-empty source code.
 2. Checks a rate limit: no more than 10 execution requests per session per minute.
 3. Creates a `CodeExecution` record with `status = QUEUED` and persists it.
-4. Registers a `TransactionSynchronization.afterCommit()` callback that pushes the `execution_id` to the Redis queue once the database transaction successfully commits.
+4. Registers a callback that pushes the `execution_id` to the Redis queue once the database transaction successfully commits.

 The key design decision here is that the Redis push happens **after** the database commit, not inside the transaction.
 This prevents a race condition where the worker picks up the job from Redis before the database record is visible, which would result in a "not found" error.